mbudget0x01/street-learning-app-v2/README.md

 Now you are ready to go. ;-)

 If needed open an issue and i try to help out as far as i can :-)

+## Deployment

+As I love to dockerize everything.
+All you need is the Dockerfile and you are ready to go :-)